 Attorneys, on the other hand, often use a per diem approach.
 Settle on a reasonable amount for one day's worth of pain and then multiply that amount by the number of days between your accident and when you recovered fully.

 But in most cases, it's still a matter of demanding a certain amount and seeing whether or not the jury agrees.
 Non-economic damages are actually very controversial.
 Several states have even placed caps on them, limits over which a jury cannot go:

 Many of these caps were put in place for a very specific reason: to limit the amount of medical malpractice lawsuits clogging State Courts.
-Medical malpractice cases are extremely common, and costly malpractice insurance policies are often cited as a leading cause for increased health care costs overall.
-The logic was simple: put a cap on how much plaintiff’s can demand, and many won’t pursue a lawsuit at all.
-Decreased exposure to liability will lower everyone’s healthcare premiums.
+Medical malpractice cases are extremely common, and costly malpractice insurance policies are often cited as a leading cause of increased health care costs overall.
+The logic was simple: put a cap on how much the plaintiff's can demand, and many won't pursue a lawsuit at all.
+Decreased exposure to liability will lower everyone's healthcare premiums.
 But that might not be true.
-According to the National Institutes of Health, “the only study of whether consumers benefit from lower health insurance premiums as a result of damages caps found no impact.”
+According to the National Institutes of Health, "the only study of whether consumers benefit from lower health insurance premiums as a result of damages caps found no impact."

 A scholar once said: "when in doubt, make distinctions."
 As we've seen, the realm of non-economic damages is particularly foggy; there's a lot of doubt.
 So you can expect the category of "pain and suffering" to be broken down into many subsidiary buckets:

 So how common are non-economic damages?
 Can you expect an award for pain and suffering if you have a valid case?